hds-sandbox/RDM_biodata_course/develop/01_RDM_intro.md

 Let's see what could we have done to avoid or fix the issues we have previously mentioned:

 1. To avoid this, the researcher could have implemented a clear and consistent folder structure with descriptive file names.
-Additionally, using version control systems, such as Git, for code and analysis files can help track changes and facilitate easy retrieval.
+Additionally, using version control systems, such as Git, for code and analysis files can help track changes and facilitate easy retrieval of previous versions of analyses and results.
 2. Proper data documentation, including detailed metadata, could have been maintained throughout the data collection process, providing necessary context and reducing the risk of incomplete or ambiguous data.
 3. The researcher could have followed the FAIR principles (Findable, Accessible, Interoperable, Reusable) by making their data, along with detailed methods and documentation, openly accessible in a reputable data repository.
 4. By implementing data management strategies from the outset of the research project, researchers can save time and resources later on, ensuring that data is well-organized and properly documented.